freddiN/BananaApp-Server/README.md

 # BananaApp-Server

-The PHP backend, see the inetrface and android app for further information.
+The PHP backend, see the interface and android app for further information.

 ## GUI endpoint